KSTAM: History

 Not much is known about the KSTAM-I, other than the fact that It was based on the 105 mm Excalibur top-attack munition of the Israel Military Industries consisting of tandem warheads.
 It was to have a minimum range of 2.5 km with maximum being 5 km and the Muzzle velocity is 750 m/s.

 It is speculated that the KSTAM-I has been abandoned in favor of KSTAM-II's higher capability, so the following article is largely concerned with KSTAM-II.

-KSTAM-II was developed through technological cooperation between Poongsan and Diehl, It is consists of Sensor Fuzed Smart Munition (SFSM) filled with EFP warheads.
+KSTAM-II was developed through technological cooperation between Poongsan and Diehl.
+It consists of Sensor Fuzed Smart Munition (SFSM) filled with EFP warheads.
 The KSTAM-II is launched from the 120 mm L55 main guns mounted on the K2 Black Panther main battle tanks that are to be fielded by the South Korean military, and will be used for attacking targets, stationary or moving, that are hidden behind obstacles.

 Basically a guided anti-tank mortar munition, the KSTAM flies with the energy applied to it from the firing of the munition from the main gun.
 It does not possess any kind of propellants, and should not be confused as a missile or a rocket.
 The trajectory of the munition is curved, giving it a mortar- or artillery-like capability to strike targets taking cover behind obstacles.
 Its main use is to destroy entrenched and/or covered enemy vehicles that are unreachable with regular anti-tank shells due to the restrictions in terrain and/or hazards imposed upon the friendly vehicle.